loco/wp-loco/readme.txt

 == Changelog ==

 = 2.6.3 =
+* Fixed bug that author theme files have no domain prefix
 * Fixed errors in bundle debugger
 * Added validation for whitespace errors
 * Bumped WordPress version to 6.0.2